OUR TEAM

 Dana Goodyear

-Dana is an investigative journalist, podcaster, poet, and mother of two.
-She writes frequently about art, science, culture, and politics for The New Yorker.
-She is a two-time winner of the James Beard Foundation award for journalism and a National Magazine Award nominee, who has published two collections of poems and a book about adventurous eating.
-Since moving to Los Angles in 2005, she has reported on many wildfires and lived through one.
+Dana is an investigative journalist, poet, and mother of two.
+She writes frequently about art, science, culture, and politics for The New Yorker and her true-crime podcast, “Lost Hills,” was No. 1 on Apple.
+She is a two-time winner of the James Beard Foundation award for journalism, and a National Magazine Award nominee who has published two collections of poems and a book about adventurous eating.
+She has written about numerous wildfires.

 -